 Participants will receive follow-up documentation with which to expand their knowledge of the topics.
 A bibliography and links section will be incorporated into the virtual platform for the distance learning phase.

-A first level Master diploma from the University of Turin (60 certified university credits) will be awarded to those participants who fulfill all following conditions:
+A first level Master from the University of Turin (60 certified university credits) will be awarded to those participants who fulfill all following conditions: